Nhorning/NM_Analysis/README.md

 ## Problem
 Analysis till date has focused on describing what is happening and various trends in violence, rather than combining with other data to find correlations, that could perhaps be used to make predictions or policy recommendations.
-Furthermore, while the project is tracking and coding for hundreds of different variables in types of violence and contestation, it has no current method of teasing out unanticipated relationships between them across thematic categories.
+While the project is tracking and coding for hundreds of different variables in types of violence and contestation, it has no current method of teasing out unanticipated relationships between them across thematic categories.
 Additionally, NMP has been systematically tracking which media sources report which incidents.
 So far any systematic analysis of media coverage and/or bias has proven illusive.

 The “business problem” is in filling this gap in analysis in order to increase relevance to decision makers in Nepal.
 It is essentially in moving from “what” is happening to “why “ it might be happening, or answering  “What variables best predict what type of violence happens when?”
 Additionally, the project would like to know how media sources overlap in their coverage and whether there is any significant bias.